open-telemetry/opentelemetry.io/content/en/docs/demo/services/fraud-detection.md

 ## Auto-instrumentation

-This service relies on the OpenTelemetry Java Agent to automatically instrument libraries such as Kafka, and to configure the OpenTelemetry SDK.
+This service relies on the OpenTelemetry Java agent to automatically instrument libraries such as Kafka, and to configure the OpenTelemetry SDK.
 The agent is passed into the process using the `-javaagent` command line argument.
 Command line arguments are added through the `JAVA_TOOL_OPTIONS` in the `Dockerfile`,